 Finance

-Financial institutions aggregate transaction data to detect fraud, assess credit risk, and provide personalized financial advice to customers.
+Financial institutions aggregate transaction data to detect fraud, assess risk, and provide personalized services to customers.

 Marketing